 Del Rio is a medium-sized city located in the state of Texas.
 With a population of 36,153 people and ten constituent neighborhoods, Del Rio is the 87th largest community in Texas.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 15.56 minutes getting to work every day.
+On average, they spend only 15.86 minutes getting to work every day.

+Del Rio is an extremely ethnically-diverse city.
 The people who call Del Rio home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Del Rio, accounting for 84.83% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Del Rio residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Del Rio include Irish, English, Italian, and French .